xiaoxiao1999319/Xiao-Xiao-s-page/content/publication/1SA-fiber-battery-for-electronic-textiles/index.md

 abstract: .
 # Summary.
 An optional shortened abstract.
-summary: A research article accepted by *Science Advances*.
+summary: A research article featured on the Cover Image of *Science Advances*.

 tags:
 - wearable bioelectronics